Introduction

 How often should I conduct project status meetings?

-The frequency depends on project complexity and duration.
-Weekly meetings are common but adjust as needed to balance communication and productivity.
+The frequency of project status meetings will vary depending on the complexity and duration of your project.
+Weekly meetings are the norm, but you can adjust as needed to find a balance between communication and productivity.

 What are some common project management pitfalls to avoid?

-Common pitfalls include inadequate stakeholder communication, poor risk management, unrealistic timelines or budgets, lack of clear objectives and insufficient resource allocation.
+Some common project management mistakes to avoid include inadequate stakeholder communication, poor risk management, setting unrealistic timelines or budgets, lack of clear objectives, and insufficient resource allocation.